 - 1. Selection of vacuum compatible materials suitable for use to 350°C. - 2.
-Mechanical protection for sections of fiber-optic cable in free space between mechanical attachment points on Proba-2. - Prevent fiber kinking during strong mechanical vibrations.
+Mechanical protection for sections of fiber-optic cable in free space between mechanical attachment points on Proba-2. - 3.
+Prevent fiber kinking during strong mechanical vibrations. - 4.
+Dampen mechanical impact on silica core during vibrations. - 5.
+Hermetic sealing of silica to minimize cracking due to stress corrosion effects associated with H2O and OH.

-- 4. Dampen mechanical impact on silica core during - Hermetic sealing of silica to minimize cracking due to stress corrosion effects associated with H2O and OH. - Operation with repeated thermal cycling between -40 and +70°C. - 7.
+- 6. Operation with repeated thermal cycling between -40 and $+70^{\circ}$ C. - 7.
 Robust but lightweight, flexible cabling.

-For the FSD external fiber-optic cabling, a Cu-coated single-mode silica optical fiber was selected, as provided by the Moscow Optical Fiber Technology Laboratory.
+For the FSD external fiber-optic cabling, a Cu-coated single-mode silica optical fiber was selected, (provided by Moscow Optical Fiber Technology Laboratory).
 The Cu-coated optical fibers exhibit much better hermetic sealing against moisture and superior tensile strength than standard telecom optical fibers.
 Moreover, they are usable to higher temperatures exceeding 500°C for harsh environment applications (melting point of Cu is about 1080°C).
 The proprietary MPBC cabling jacket includes additional layers for vibration dampening and mechanical strength to protect the Cu cladding and the fiber against abrasion and impact during mechanical vibrations and to prevent kinking during cable routing and attachment.
 The resultant cable has an O.D. of only 0.9 mm with a recommended minimum bend radius of 15 to 20 mm and a linear mass of under 0.3 gm/m.

-Preliminary testing of the FSD fiber-optic cabling included continuous vacuum thermal cycling between -20°C and 80°C for several days corresponding to about 100 cycles, and random vibration between 20 and 2000 Hz to the Proba-2 qualification levels.
+Before the flight, the FSD fiber-optic cabling was space qualified at David Florid Laboratory in Canada, according to Proba-2 requirements.
+This included continuous vacuum thermal cycling between -20° C and 80° C for several days corresponding to about 100 cycles, and random vibration between 20 and 2000 Hz.